AmnaZafar05/GraphDBLP/README.md

 The second task that we had to complete was, given an author in input, create the subgraph induced by the nodes that have hop distance at most equal to value *d*. </br>
 To do it, we used two function: </br>
-* **hop_distance(G,start,end)**: This function returns the length of networkx shortest path function from start node to end node passed by input.
+* **hop_distance(G,start,end)**: This function returns the length of the shortest path via networkx's shortest path function from start node to end node passed by input.
 * **author_dist(author, d)**: This function given in input an author name and hop distance *d*, and return the subgraph with hop distance equal to d from author node.
 Thus we have plotted the subgraph.

 ## Generalized version of Erdos Number

 In this part we had write our version of Dijkstra's algorithm
+* **Dijkstra(G, start,end)**: This function returns the  minimum weighted distance from  a start node to  the end node passed by input, using dijkstra algorithm.
+We implement it using heapq to make it faster.

+* **distance_to_aris(authorid)**: This function returns the  minimum weighted distance from Aris to  the author id passed by input.

+* **Group_number(list_nodes)**: This function returns a dictionary with all the id of the authors as keys and as values the minimum weighted distance from the set of nodes given as input.